BirminghamConservatoire/IntegraLive/documentation/markdown/module-development-guide/module-development-guide.md

 **Endpoint Type** defines whether the Endpoint is a Control parameter such as “delay time” or “frequency”, or a Stream such as an audio input or output.
 When Stream is selected, the Stream Direction must be specified as Input or Output in the Stream Info box.
 When Control is selected, many other options are available as explained below.

 **Widget** is used to optionally define a Widget that is assigned to a Control endpoint.
 Each Endpoint may only have one widget, however, one widget can be assigned to multiple endpoints.
 For example an XYScratchPad widget has an “x” and “y” axis, and these axes can be assigned to different endpoints such as “pitch” and ”position”.
-In order to associate a single widget with multiple endpoints the Label field must be completed, and assigned the same value for each endpoint.
-Following the previous example, the Label “scrubWidget” could be given to the XYScratchPad “x” — assigned to “position” and also to the XYScratchPad “y” — assigned to “pitch”.
+In the case of widgets with multiple outputs, the widget control provides submenus to specify how Widgets should be shared between Endpoints.

 **Control Info** is used to provide a more detailed definition of Control Endpoints.